Return to Registered Nurse Practice Certificate

-If you are an internationally educated nurse with the appropriate authorization, this program can provide you the education you need to work in BC.
+If you are an internationally educated nurse who has practiced as an RN and has been assessed by British Columbia College of Nurses and Midwives (BCCNM), this program can provide you with the education you need to work in BC.

-This certificate program is designed to provide educational access to non-practising nurses and support their re-entry into professional practice.
+This certificate program is designed to provide educational access to non-practicing nurses and support their re-entry into professional practice.

 Program candidates include:

-- Canadian-educated individuals required by the College of Registered Nurses of British Columbia (CRNBC) to complete courses or a program of study in order to gain re-instatement of licensure or initial registration in BC
+- Canadian-educated individuals required by the British Columbia College of Nurses and Midwives (BCCNM) to complete courses or a program of study in order to gain re-instatement of licensure or initial registration in BC

 The courses (theoretical, laboratory and practice) are intended to reacquaint participants with the substantive knowledge, values and skills to support nursing practice decisions and actions within the context of an evolving Canadian health care system.
 In addition, the courses aim to inspire and support professional growth, which is integral to the maintenance of continuing competency.

 The essential supplies and skills required to complete the program include: the ability to participate in university-level courses; regular access to a computer; and the ability to engage in online learning using a learning management system.
 The lab and practicum courses require appropriate nursing attire and access to a stethoscope.